swang134/CMSC424Database/assignment11/README.md

 ### Details.

+- Snapshot isolation requires reads to be satisfied by the snapshot of the db at transaction start.
+Define `takeSnapshot()` to save copies of the data items named in the readset.
+- In order to ensure that reads see the snapshot we define new `getAttribute()` and `setAttribute()` methods directly on transaction state, rather directly on the corresponding disk functions as used before.
+This only affects the methods in `exampleTransactions.pl`, so it should be transparent to you.
+- You will have to define (at least logically) three new pieces of transaction
+  state: the *snapshot*, a *write-buffer*, and a *writeset* (though this last can be derived from the contents of the write-buffer.
+- Validation is done during transaction commit.
+Call `abortTransaction()` and return if it fails.
+Push write-buffer contents to the database if it passes.

 As in prior assignments, you will only have to write a small amount of code.
 Your changes will be confined to `transactions.py`, and *only* that file should be uploaded to gradescope.
 Search for "SNAPSHOT_ISO" or "YOUR CODE